To receive important alerts and updates from Gold Coast Primary Health Network, please submit the form below.

 The Mungulli Yarn and Walk program is a great way for our Aboriginal and Torres Strait Islander clients to engage in an outdoor, education-packed physical activity program.

 The Mungulli Yarn and Walk program is led by a multi-disciplinary team of health experts including an Aboriginal and Torres Strait Islander health worker, physiotherapist, clinical nurse, dietician, pharmacist, and nurse navigator.
-In addition to the various health programs offered by the Mungulli team, the Yarn and Walk program provides a weekly outdoor group-based walking and education program.
+In addition to the various health programs offered by the Mungulli team, the Yarn and Walk program provides a weekly outdoor group-based walking and education program at Cheltenham Oval in Robina.
 A light, self-paced walk is followed by a yarning circle to explore a range of health and cultural topics.

-With a limit of 10 participants per session, the Gold Coast Health Mungulli team ensure each client gets the support they need.
+With small group sessions, the Gold Coast Health Mungulli team ensure each client gets the support they need.

 Early intervention